 Rather than returning to Apple as soon as he could after the crash, Wozniak pursued a variety of other interests.
 He even attended engineering classes at the University of California, Berkeley, under the name “Rocky Raccoon Clarke,” apparently to avoid drawing attention to himself.

 With a personal fortune of $116 million, Apple’s lovable geek put together a far bolder venture with the Us Festival.
-It was an attempt to stage Woz’s own version of Woodstock.
+It was an attempt to stage Woz’s own version of the legendary Woodstock Music and Art Fair.

-To bring his festival to life, Woz enlisted legendary rock promoter Bill Graham (whose name is used for San Francisco’s Bill Graham Auditorium, where Apple occasionally held events over the years).
-Graham filled the Us Festival card with rock luminaries ranging from The Grateful Dead and The Ramones to The Kinks and Fleetwood Mac.
+To bring his festival to life, Woz enlisted legendary San Francisco rock promoter Bill Graham (whose name is used for the city’s Bill Graham Civic Auditorium, where Apple occasionally held events over the years).
+Graham filled the US Festival card with rock luminaries ranging from The Grateful Dead and The Ramones to The Kinks and Fleetwood Mac.

 Because of the scale of the festival, many artists charged obscene amounts of money to perform.

-“I would see the money going out — my God, so much more money than these bands have ever been paid!” recalled festival controller Carlos Harvey years later.
+“I would see the money going out — my God, so much more money than these bands have ever been paid!” recalled US Festival controller Carlos Harvey years later.

 Woz throws a massive party

-Graham kept Wozniak on a tight leash, but he allowed the Apple co-founder to choose one progressive country singer for the event.
+Graham kept Wozniak on a tight leash, but allowed him to choose one progressive country singer for the event.
 Woz went with Jerry Jeff Walker, the singer who scored a 1960s hit with the song “Mr. Bojangles.”

 Wozniak insisted that the event not take place in a stadium, but rather happen outdoors like Woodstock.
 The site, the 500-acre Glen Helen Regional Park in Devore, California, was chosen for this reason.